Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Benchmarking and Evaluation

 \subsection{Qualitative Evaluation}

-Given the complexity of measuring aesthetic perception, this section aims to visually assess iMarkers and showcase their detection performance.
-To achieve this, various iMarkers were strategically placed in rigid real-world locations and captured using different hardware sensors, highlighting their seamless integration into diverse settings.
-It should be noted that while aesthetic perception is inherently subjective, the visual comparisons provided in Fig.~\ref{fig_overall} and Fig.~\ref{fig_marker_variants} offer practical, real-world evidence supporting the unobtrusiveness of iMarkers in diverse environments.
+Given the complexity of measuring aesthetic perception, this section aims to \textbf{visually assess} iMarkers and showcase their detection performance.
+To achieve this, various iMarkers were strategically placed in fixed real-world locations and captured by multiple sensors, highlighting their seamless integration across diverse settings.
+While aesthetic perception is inherently subjective, the visual comparisons in Fig.~\ref{fig_overall} and Fig.~\ref{fig_marker_variants} provide practical, real-world evidence supporting the unobtrusiveness of iMarkers across diverse environments.